by Ryan J. Beal, CLCS

 While “economic inflation” is a core concern when helping your clients plan for their future, how do you account for “social inflation” when managing your own risk?

-Social Inflation is an issue that continues to gain steam and intensity, and we are seeing the coverage pricing effects on the insurance industry as a whole, but it has really picked up when looking at the financial industry.
+Social Inflation is an issue that continues to gain steam and intensity.
+We are seeing the coverage pricing effects on the insurance industry as a whole, but it has really picked up when looking at the financial industry.
 The term social inflation describes societal and legal trends regarding increased litigation, legal decisions tipping towards plaintiffs, and much larger jury awards than historic norms.
 This increased “inflation” has been seen in many cases throughout the financial business since the Financial Crisis of the mid to late 2000s.

 Since that time, there have been 4 key shifts that have driven the rise in claims: